Pensions Partner, London

 Mark advises on all aspects of pensions disputes, including with the Pensions Regulator (TPR) and the Pensions Protection Fund, over scheme funding and re-structuring, benefit redesign and construction of scheme rules, rectification and professional negligence.

 Mark has acted in many of the leading contentious pensions matters over the past 25 years.
-A few highlights include advising:
+A few highlights include:

-Mark is a member of the Association of Pension Lawyers (APL), is an advisory panel member of the Occupational, Pensions Defence Union and is a member of the Association of Contentious Trusts and Probate Specialists (ACTAPS).
+Mark is a long-standing member of the Association of Pension Lawyers (APL) and advisory panel member of the Occupational, Pensions Defence Union.
+He is also a member of the Association of Contentious Trusts and Probate Specialists (ACTAPS).

 He also sits on the Pensions Litigation Court Users Committee and is a former Chairman of the APL’s Pensions Litigation Committee.
 Mark is also a Band 1 rated leading practitioner in relation to pensions litigation in the Chambers and Legal 500 guides.